 New to Whistler

-The Whistler Survival Guide is published every fall by whistler Community Services Society to help introduce community resources to newcomers.
-The Survival Guide is a must have resource to help you get to know your new community.
+The Whistler Navigator is published by whistler Community Services Society to help introduce community resources to newcomers.
+The Navigator is a must have resource to help you get to know your new community.

 It includes an Arrival Checklist, including a section on "Get a Place to Live" with tips and resources such as hostel information.

-It also provides an overview of the different neighbourhoods in Resort Municipality of Whistler.
+It also provides an overview of the different neighbourhoods in the Resort Municipality of Whistler.